NicNicNicNicNic5/Raport_OCR/readme.txt

 ### Troubleshooting
 - If you see **"Poppler not found"**, ensure you installed it and added it to `PATH`.
 - If you see **"Tesseract not found"**, ensure it is installed and in `PATH`.

+### How does this program works
+1. The program will read ALL the pdfs in data\data_pdfs\raw
+2. Then it will convert the pdfs into images and store it in data\data_images\generated
+3. Loop through ALL images in data\data_images\generated
+4. each loop will resulting in both all text extracted and white list extracted
+5. for the all text extracted, save in ocr_results\text_results
+6. for the white list extracted, save in ocr_results\extracted_values

 Enjoy your OCR pipeline!